 BMI does not account for differences in race, gender and age.

-BMI does not measure the percentage of body fat, nor where it is distributed on the body.
-Belly fat (fat around the abdominal organs) puts people at risk of more life-threatening diseases such as diabetes and heart disease, whereas peripheral fat (fat beneath the skin elsewhere in the body) is associated with less health risks.
-Even relatively thin people can have a high level of belly fat, which means they might be healthy by BMI standards, but internally they might be at higher risk of developing health problems.
+The percentage of body fat or where fat is distributed are not considered in BMI.
+Belly fat (fat around the abdominal organs) puts people at risk of more life-threatening diseases such as diabetes and heart disease.
+Peripheral fat (fat beneath the skin elsewhere in the body) is associated with less health risks.
+Even relatively thin people can have a high level of belly fat.
+Which means they might be healthy by BMI standards, but internally they might be at higher risk of developing health problems.

 The BMI is not perfect, it comes with it’s fair share of inaccuracies.